 All undergraduates at UCI can participate in the Undergraduate Research Opportunities Program.
 In learning how to conduct research, students develop skills they will use throughout their lives, such as critical analysis, problem-solving and communication.
 Research opportunities are available in every discipline, and students can carry out their work at national laboratories, industrial partners, community service agencies and other universities.

 With more than 600 student clubs and organizations, students readily find friends who share their interests.
 Multicultural festivals, concerts, films, lectures, plays and fine arts performances provide a broad range of social and leadership opportunities.

 An NCAA Division I school, UCI’s athletics program features 18 sports (nine men's and nine women's teams and a coed sailing program).
 The Anteaters have won 28 national team championships in nine different sports; 64 individual Anteaters have won national championships and 56 have competed in the Olympics; more than 4,000 students have been honored as Big West Conference Scholar-Athletes and over 500 as All-Americans.
 The university is also a member of the Mountain Pacific Sports Federation.
 Additionally, the campus boasts a complete state-of-the-art sports and fitness facility, the Anteater Recreation Center.

 Environment and tempo

-The contemporary campus sits on 1,500 acres of coastal foothills in Orange County, just a few miles from the Pacific Ocean.
+The beautiful campus sits on 1,500 acres of coastal foothills in Orange County, just a few miles from the Pacific Ocean.
 Located in Irvine, which consistently ranks as one of the safest large cities in the nation, UCI is centrally located to surfing beaches, bike trails, hiking, desert camping and mountain resorts.
 The centerpiece of the campus is beautiful Aldrich Park.
-Its unique circular design consists of sweeping lawns, native shrubs and large trees, and is surrounded by the university's academic buildings.
+Its unique circular design consists of sweeping lawns, native shrubs and large trees, and the park is surrounded by the university's academic buildings.